vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1980 The Mystical Vision of Existence in Classical Islam.
 The Chur-ānic

-Hermeneutics of the S¯ufī Sahl Al-Tustarī (d.
+Hermeneutics of the Sūfī Sahl Al-Tustarī (d.
 283/896).
 Berlin/New York.

 Studien zur Sprache, Geschichte und Kultur des Islamischen Orients, Neue